Hayona/hayona-cookies/readme.txt

 ### Step 1: Install the plugin
 Follow these steps to install the plugin:

-1. Go to Plugins » Add new
+1. Go to 'Plugins » Add new'.
-2. Search for 'Hayona Cookie Consent'
+2. Search for 'Hayona Cookie Consent'.
-3. Click 'Install now'
+3. Click 'Install now'.
-4. Click 'Activate Plugin'
+4. Click 'Activate Plugin'.

 ### Step 2: Make a privacy settings page

-1. Add a new page under 'Pages » Add New'
+1. Add a new page under 'Pages » Add New'.
-2. Name it 'Privacy statement' and paste in your privacy statement
+2. Name it 'Privacy statement' and paste in your privacy statement.
+In this statement you explain your users in detail which cookies you use and what you are using them for.
-3. Go to 'Settings » Cookie Consent'
+3. Go to 'Settings » Cookie Consent'.
-4. Select your 'Privacy Statement' and hit 'Save changes'
+4. Select your 'Privacy Statement' and hit 'Save changes'.

 ### Step 3: Review banner text

-1. Go to 'Settings » Cookie Consent'
+1. Go to 'Settings » Cookie Consent'.
-2. Go to the tab 'Banner settings'
+2. Go to the tab 'Banner settings'.
-3. Review the banner text and adjust if needed
+3. Review the banner text and adjust if needed.
+See some examples further down this page under 'Banner text examples'.

 ### Step 4: Name all your cookies

-1. Go to 'Settings » Cookie Consent'
+1. Go to 'Settings » Cookie Consent'.
-2. Go to the tab 'Cookie settings'
+2. Go to the tab 'Cookie settings'.
-3. List all the cookies cookies in the proper category
+3. List all the cookies cookies in the proper category.
+See some examples further down this page under 'Cookie examples'.

 >Tip: Use the [ghostery browser add-on](https://www.ghostery.com/en/our-solutions/ghostery-add-on/) to find out which cookies are placed on your website.